isabella232/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/mediaplayer-initialize-for-video/t-psdk-browser-tvsdk-2.4-cors-cred-support.md

 # Cross-origin resource sharing{#cross-origin-resource-sharing}

-Support for the withCredentials attribute in XMLHttpRequests allows cross-origin resource sharing (CORS) requests to include the target domain’s cookies for a variety of request types.
+Support for the withCredentials attribute in XMLHttpRequests allows cross-origin resource sharing (CORS) requests to include the target domain's cookies for a variety of request types.

 When the client requests a manifest, segment, or key, the server may set a cookie that the client must pass for subsequent requests.
 To allow for reading and writing cookies, the client must set the `withCredentials` attribute to `true` for cross-origin requests.